smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 MaximumBinaryPayloadSizeToString = 11520
 ```

 - When SDL Core receives a SystemRequest request from mobile, if the incoming binary data is less than a certain size specified by smartdevicelink.ini, instead of saving the data to a temporary file, SDL Core shall encode the data using base64 format, and send the encoded string directly within a SystemRequest HMI message.
-If the size of data is large, SDL Core saves the data to a file and pass the file name to HMI as before.
+If the size of data is large, SDL Core saves the data to a file and passes the file name to HMI as before.

-- When SDL core revives a SystemRequest response or OnSystemRequest notification from HMI, if the optional `data`/`resultData` parameter exists, SDL Core shall ignore the `fileName` parameter.
+- When SDL Core revives a SystemRequest response or OnSystemRequest notification from HMI, if the optional `data`/`resultData` parameter exists, SDL Core shall ignore the `fileName` parameter.
 Instead of reading data from the file, SDL Core shall base64 decode the string, and send the resulting data in hybrid part of the message to mobile.
 If the optional `data`/`resultData` parameter does not exist, SDL Core reads data from file as before.

 Potential changes to HMI